This blueberry buckle is like a giant muffin bursting with fresh blueberries and topped with a sweet, buttery crumble spiced with cinnamon and ginger.

 - Make the cake

 - 3. Cut the butter into pieces and drop them into a large bowl.
-Beat with an electric mixer for a minute or two, until lightened.
+Beat with a standing or electric mixer for a minute or two until lightened somewhat.
 With the mixer running, pour in the sugar and continue to beat until very light and fluffy.
 Add the eggs and beat well.

-- 4. Combine the 2 cups flour, baking powder and soda, and salt in another bowl.
+- 4. In another bowl, combine the 2 cups flour, baking powder, baking soda, and salt.
 With the mixer on low, mix in a third of the flour, then half the sour cream, then another third of the flour and the rest of the sour cream.
 Mix in the remaining flour and then the vanilla.
 Turn the mixer to medium-high and beat for about 30 seconds.

-- 5. Toss the blueberries with the remaining 2 tablespoons flour and fold into the batter.
+- 5. Toss the blueberries with the remaining 2 tablespoons flour and use a spatula to gently fold them into the batter.
 Scrape into the springform pan and smooth out the top.

-- 6. Pick up a handful of the crumbs and squeeze, then break them into larger and smaller bits over the cake.
-Continue until you’ve used up all the crumbs and covered the cake.
+- 7. Pick up a handful of the crumbs and squeeze, then break them over the cake into unevenly sized large and small crumbs.
+Continue until you’ve used up all the crumb topping and the cake is completely covered.

-- 7. Slip the cake into the oven and bake for about 1 hour and 10 minutes.
-The tips of the crumbs and any exposed crust should be golden brown, and a toothpick inserted in the center should come out clean (a crumb or two clinging to the toothpick is fine).
+- 8. Slip the cake into the oven and bake until the tips of the crumbs and any exposed crust should be golden brown, and a toothpick inserted in the center should come out clean (a crumb or two clinging to the toothpick is fine), about 1 hour and 10 minutes.

-- 8. Place the pan on a rack to cool.
-When the buckle is cool enough to handle, release the sides of the springform then lift the buckle up off the base and peel off the parchment.
-(You need to balance the cake in your hand and juggle it a bit, but that should not be a problem.)
+- 9. Place the pan on a rack to cool.
+When the buckle is cool enough to handle, release the sides of the springform and then lift the buckle off the base and peel off the parchment.
+(You’ll need to balance the cake in your hand and juggle it a bit while you peel off the paper, but that shouldn’t be a problem.)
 Serve warm or at room temperature.